Raven Bowens

 Raven Bowens is an American actress.
 She is best known for playing the role of Chanel Dupree on the NBC and Peacock soap opera Days of Our Lives since 2021.

 Early life

 Bowens was born in San Diego, California, and raised in Lincoln Park.
 She took dance classes at Boys & Girls Clubs and participated in local programs "6 to 6" and "Circle of Peace."
 Bowens and her friends took part in a multi-media program that included acting, comedy skits, news reports, and dramatic scenes.

 Her boyfriend, a football player, encouraged her to pursue acting during her senior year of high school.
-However, after he died suddenly, Bowens was too grief stricken at the time to take his advice.
+However, after he died unexpectedly, Bowens was too grief stricken at the time to take his advice.
 She graduated from Canyon Hills High School (then known as Serra High School).

 Career

 Bowens appeared in the 2013 horror film Delivery: The Beast Within.
 In 2016 she was cast as Ashley in Secret Diary of an American Cheerleader 4: Cheerleader Undercover, a pilot that wasn't produced.

 She played Teasha Bivins in the BET Mini-Series The New Edition Story and Adria Biles in the Lifetime TV Movie The Simone Biles Story: Courage to Soar.
 She had a regular role as Savannah Peters on the Verizon go90 streaming series Mr. Student Body President.

 Bowens has guest starred on All Rise, Future Man, and Insecure.
 She had a recurring role as Tilly on The Marvelous Mrs. Maisel.

 She auditioned for the role of Trina Robinson on General Hospital, which went to Sydney Mikayla.

 Since July 6, 2021, Bowens has played Chanel Dupree on Days of Our Lives, the daughter of Paulina Price (Jackée Harry).
 She replaced Precious Way in the role.
 She also played Chanel in Days of Our Lives: A Very Salem Christmas.